Digital workplace trends for 2023

-According to a poll, 50% of remote workers surveyed feel lonely at least once per week.
+According to a poll, 50% of remote workers surveyed feel lonely at least once per week, stating isolation as their number one problem.
 This is a problem that affects the entire company, even if it isn’t immediately visible.

 Hybrid work models

-The future of work hinges on putting together a good hybrid workplace model.
-And employees have come to prefer such models, too.
-In a recent study from Slack, 63% of employees favor the flexibility of a hybrid remote-office model while only 17% said they want to return to full-time office work.
+The future of work hinges on companies continuing to develop and sustain solid hybrid workplace models.
+In a study from Slack, 63% of employees favor the flexibility of a hybrid remote-office model while only 17% said they want to return to full-time office work, and that was shortly after the pandemic.
+Current workplace trends show preferences continue to skew toward hybrid work, and companies such as IDC state that it is critical that IT teams build an infrastructure to support this future.

 Cloud and IT infrastructure